NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Administration Panel – Categories](img/UG_Diagnostic_036.PNG)

-In the ‘Category’ column, you have all the categories that will appear.
+In the ‘Category’ column, there are all the categories that will appear.
 The translation key is mainly used to link categories through all languages.
 To finish, the ‘action’ column represents the possibility to edit the category (by clicking the pen (![Pen](img/UG_Diagnostic_012.PNG)))